Skip to main content

 Referencing and downloading translation files

-By default, when downloading translations from Lokalise back to your PC, all reference placeholders will be automatically replaced with the corresponding translation values.
+By default, when you download translations from Lokalise, all reference placeholders will be automatically replaced with the corresponding translation values.

-If you don't want this to happen, then expand the Advanced settings dropdown on the Download page and tick the Disable referencing option:
+If you prefer to keep the references as placeholders, expand the Advanced settings dropdown on the Download page and tick the Disable referencing option:

-In this case all references will be exported as is:
+In this case, all references will be exported as they are:

 Cross-project referencing

-You can reference a key from other projects within your team.
-To achieve that, simply proceed to another project of your choice, copy any key id, and use it when establishing references as explained above.
+You can reference a key from another project within your team.
+To do this, go to the project of your choice, copy the key ID, and use it when setting up references as explained earlier.

-In order to properly preview or export translations, you should have access to the project where the referenced key originates from.
+To properly preview or export translations, make sure you have access to the project where the referenced key originates.

 Known limitations

-• it is not possible to reference plural keys.
-If you try to reference a plural key it'll paste JSON string plural instead of the actual values.
+• Currently, it’s not possible to reference plural keys.
+If you attempt to reference a plural key, a JSON string will be pasted instead of the actual values.

 Did this answer your question?